StitchMl/MantiMetrics/README.md

 ---

 # 🔥 Ready to use!
-> Just change the `.properties` file and you can generate as many datasets as you need.
+> Change the `.properties` file, and you can generate as many datasets as you need.

 ---